 The 80/20 rule for purchasing

-Focus on your 20% most important products - they cause 80% of your waste and costs.
+Focus on your 20% most critical products - they drive 80% of your waste and costs.
+Most kitchen managers discover too late that five ingredients account for half their total waste.

 Top 5 risk products at most restaurants: